pantisaz/Getting-And-Cleaning-Data-Course-Project/CodeBook.md

 The set of variables that were estimated from these signals and included in 'tidy_data.txt' are:

-mean: Mean value
+- Mean value
-std: Standard deviation
+- Standard deviation

 Files Used
 ==========